paultcg/Tester-Documentation/docs/lesson-10-agile-and-reflect.md

 ---
-title: Lesson 10 - I've found a bug!
+title: 10 - I've found a bug!
 What next?
 date: 2021-02-19
 slug: lesson10